On this page you will find answers to frequently asked questions on the following topics:

 My company is a member of Finnish Work.
 Why do I not receive your newsletter or invitations to training courses?

-We send our newsletter and event invitations to those member company employees whose contact information we have in our customer database.
-You can ask us to add your contact details to the database by emailing us at asiakaspalvelu@suomalainentyo.fi.
-We will also provide you with personal credentials to our Extranet where you can edit the information of your company’s contact persons
+We send our newsletter and event invitations to those company representatives whose contact information we have in our customer database.
+The company’s administrator can add people to our database via the Extranet member service.
+If necessary, you can ask us to add your contact details to the database by emailing us at asiakaspalvelu@suomalainentyo.fi.
+At the same time, you will be assigned a personal username, which follows the format firstname.lastname.ext@suomalainentyo.fi, and you can create a password for yourself at the Extranet member service.

 Where can I find all of the products and services bearing one of Finnish Work’s marks?